FusionAuth/webauthn.wtf/src/pages/how-it-works/support.md

 | KaiOS Browser          |         No |

 # Device Support
 WebAuthn is supported by a wide range of devices and platforms, including desktop computers, laptops, smartphones, and tablets.
-In addition to the browsers above, popular operating systems, including Windows and macOS support it.
-Check out passkeys.dev for full device support details.
-Sorry Ubunto users; no support for you.
+Check out [passkeys.dev](https://passkeys.dev/device-support/) for more information on device support and compatibility of passkeys across different devices.